-Hemiplegia affects each child differently.
+Hemiplegia affects each individual differently.
 The most obvious result is a varying degree of weakness and lack of control in the affected side of the body, rather like the effects of a stroke.
-In one child this may be very obvious (he or she may have little use of one hand, may limp or have poor balance); in another child it will be so slight that it only shows when attempting specific physical activities.
+In one individual this may be very obvious (he or she may have little use of one hand, may limp or have poor balance); in another individual it will be so slight that it only shows when attempting specific physical activities.

-Managing pupils with hemiplegia
+Managing students with hemiplegia

-It is essential to include the weaker side in play and everyday activities, to make the child as two-sided as he or she can be.
-As they get older, many children and young people with hemiplegia can be encouraged to develop better use of their weaker side through involvement in their chosen sports and hobbies.
+It is essential to include the weaker side in play and everyday activities, to make the individual as two-sided as he or she can be.
+As they get older, many young people and young people with hemiplegia can be encouraged to develop better use of their weaker side through involvement in their chosen sports and hobbies.